The Society of Folk Dance Historians (SFDH)

 Around 1964, when I had just discovered folk dancing, I went back to Harvard to visit some friends, one of whom I stayed with in a graduate dorm.
 I asked him if he knew anything about folk dance groups in Boston, and he said no, but the guy across the hall might.
 So I went over and knocked.
 It was Dick Crum!
 And even then he regaled me (a complete stranger and beginner) with wonderful tales of his research expeditions in Yugoslavia.

 Back in the days before there were American Balkan bands, Dick was working with the Tammies.
-They saw a tăpan (drum) played by a touring group, and decided they had to have one!
+They saw a tăpan (large drum) played by a touring group, and decided they had to have one!
 The group offered to sell theirs at the end of their tour.
 Dick had to go somewhere to get it, and the Tammies all turned out for his departure, chanting "Crum, Get the Drum!
 Crum, Get the Drum!"
 Crum got the drum, all right.
 (And played it on the Tammies' famous recording of Bučimiš.)

 Dick Crum was a national treasure, the likes of whom you won't soon see again.